Gaspare Mutolo: Explosive declarations

-Mutolo’s declarations led to the arrest of Bruno Contrada, the deputy director of the civil intelligence service SISDE, contributed to the indictment of Giulio Andreotti and to an understanding of the context of the 1992 murders of Salvo Lima, Giovanni Falcone and Paolo Borsellino.
+Mutolo's declarations led to the arrest of Bruno Contrada, the deputy director of the civil intelligence service SISDE, contributed to the indictment of Giulio Andreotti and to an understanding of the context of the 1992 murders of Salvo Lima, Giovanni Falcone and Paolo Borsellino.
 Mutolo only began to talk of Mafia-political links after the arrest of Totò Riina in January 1993.
 He warned the Parliamentary Antimafia Commission presided by Luciano Violante in February 1993 of the likelihood that further attacks were being planned by the Corleonesi on the mainland.

-Mutolo’s declarations had tragic consequences.
-On December 3, 1992, one of Italy's most prominent public prosecutors Domenico Signorino committed suicide.
+Mutolo's declarations had tragic consequences.
+On 3 December 1992, one of Italy's most prominent public prosecutors Domenico Signorino committed suicide.
 According to newspaper leaks, Mutolo told investigators that Signorino was "close to certain circles I know."
-Signorino had been one of the main public prosecutors at the so-called Maxi Trial in Palermo in 1987, when he demanded life sentences for 20 accused mafiosi and sought a 17-year prison term for Mutolo.
+Signorino had been one of the main public prosecutors at the so-called Maxi Trial in Palermo in 1987 when he demanded life sentences for 20 accused mafiosi and sought a 17-year prison term for Mutolo.
 Signorino had publicly rejected the accusation, and told reporters, "if seeking 20 life sentences at the maxi-trial means I am a mafioso, then go ahead and call me that."
 The judge's death inspired debate over the disclosure, by newspapers, of unverified accusations by Mafia informers that could cause untold damage.
 It was later revealed that Signorino had gambling debts which were paid with the help of Mafia boss Rosario Riccobono and his deputy Salvatore Micalizzi, who even helped the magistrate in acquiring a house.
 This happened before the Maxi Trial, as Riccobono and Micalizzi had been murdered by the Corleonesi on 30 November 1982, at the peak of the Second Mafia War.

-On December 24, 1992, Bruno Contrada – former Palermo police chief and deputy director of the civil intelligence service SISDE – was arrested due to revelations of Mutolo and another pentito, Giuseppe Marchese.
-Contrada informed the Mafia for upcoming police operations, and prevented an early capture of the fugitive Totò Riina.
+On 24 December 1992, Bruno Contrada – former Palermo police chief and deputy director of the civil intelligence service SISDE – was arrested due to revelations of Mutolo and another pentito, Giuseppe Marchese.
+Contrada informed the Mafia of upcoming police operations and prevented an early capture of the fugitive Totò Riina.